Study Politics, History & Economics at King's

 Do you have a passion for the big issues that face our world today?
 Want to work with others to make things better?
-Modeled after the acclaimed and widely recognized Philosophy, Politics, and Economics major at Oxford University, the Politics-History-Economics (PHE) program at King's is a unique interdisciplinary degree that prepares students for life and careers in law, policy, the public sphere, and much more.
+Modelled after the acclaimed and widely recognized Philosophy, Politics, and Economics major at Oxford University, the Politics, History & Economics (PHE) program at King's is a unique interdisciplinary degree that prepares students for life and careers in law, policy, the public sphere and much more.

 Why study three disciplines in one degree?
 Each discipline contributes unique understandings and expertise relevant to participation in the public sphere.
 Together, they equip students to think deeply and critically, and to flexibly apply a broad range of tools in complex, ever-changing situations.

 - Select from courses in three disciplines critical to understanding the formation of public policy and how we live together as a society